Frozii/froziibot/README.md

 [X] Able to use very simple parsing on a config file [X] Can connect to a server and a channel
-[X] Will stay in a channel without getting kicked by the server for being inactive [!]
-When provoked, is able to respond to the calling user
+[X] Will stay in a channel without getting kicked by the server for being inactive [X] When provoked, is able to respond to the calling user
 ```